wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 1.61 has been published to Google Play.
-This version adds a feature that allows members to upload photos of each other.
+Version 1.7 has been published to Google Play.
+This is mainly a bugfix release with some minor improvements.

 ## Development plan
 This app is still under development but several features are functional and the app is intended